Syrian Kurdistan’s Qamishlo holds third annual book fair

 ERBIL (Kurdistan 24) – The local administration in the Syrian Kurdistan (Rojava) city of Qamishlo on Saturday launched its annual book fair for the third year in a row.

-According to one of the organizers, publishers and libraries from across the Greater Kurdistan, including the Kurdistan Region and Kurdish provinces in Turkey, displayed their books at the fair.
+According to one of the organizers, 43 publishers, libraries, and institutions from across the Greater Kurdistan, including the Kurdistan Region and Kurdish provinces in Turkey, and Syria took part in the fair.

 “This the third time we are holding this book fair in Qamishlo, which has become an annual event,” Layla Jamal, one of the organizers of the fair, told Kurdistan 24.